-ArborGen has a \$28 million (2014: \$26 million) banking facility with a regional bank in the United States, which expires no earlier than 31 August 2016 (2014: 31 August 2015).
-In addition ArborGen also has a \$6 million capital expenditure loan which expires on 31 January 2016.
+ArborGen has banking facilities (in total \$28 million (2015: \$28 million)) with two banks in the United States.
+One of these facilities, a \$13 million reducing loan, matures in May 2036 and the other, a \$15 million revolver, expires in August 2017.
 These facilities are used to fund ArborGen's working capital and capital expenditure needs in its US activities.
-In addition ArborGen also has a NZ\$4.5 million NZ-based bank facility, which is to expire in April 2016, to fund its Australasian operations.
-If either of these were not to be renewed then ArborGen would need to obtain similar facilities from other banks, or an equivalent amount of funding would need to be supplied by the three ArborGen partners, or through an ArborGen capital raising event.
-Neither of these ArborGen bank facilities has recourse to Rubicon Limited.
+ArborGen also has a NZ\$4.5 million NZ-based bank facility, which has an expiry date of 1 November 2018, to fund its Australasian operations.
+If any of these facilities were not to be renewed then ArborGen would need to obtain similar facilities from other banks, or an equivalent amount of funding would need to be supplied by the three ArborGen partners, or through an ArborGen capital raising event.
+None of these ArborGen bank facilities have recourse to Rubicon Limited.

-Whilst the commercial operations are cash positive, inclusive of research and development activities ArborGen is not currently self funding, and requires partner contributions of approximately \$10 million per annum.
+Whilst the commercial operations are cash positive, ArborGen is not currently self funding, and requires partner contributions.